Sebastiaan40/cyclops_paper/paper/draft.md

 # Abstract

-Rotational activity is one of the mechanisms behind cardiac arrhythmias, and it is therefore important to accurately localise such activity in cardiac tissue.
+Rotational activity is one of the mechanisms behind cardiac arrhythmias, and it is therefore important to accurately localize such activity in cardiac tissue.
 A standard method for this, is called phasemapping.
 While widely used for analysing rotors in cardiac simulations, phasemapping struggles to correctly analyse activation maps with large non-conductive regions